Thomas B. Curtis: Early life and education

 Born in St. Louis, Missouri, Curtis attended the public schools of Webster Groves, Missouri.
 He attended Dartmouth College in Hanover, New Hampshire where he was a member of Phi Sigma Kappa, earning an A.B. in 1932.
 He was admitted to the bar in 1934 and commenced the practice of law in St. Louis.
-He received an LL.B. degree from the School of Law at Washington University in St. Louis in 1935.
+He received an LL.B. degree from Washington University School of Law in 1935.
 He received an M.A. from Dartmouth in 1951, and a J.D. from Westminster College in 1964.
+He served during World War II in the United States Navy from April 8, 1942, until discharged as a lieutenant commander on December 21, 1945.

 Political career

-He served as member of the Board of Election Commissioners of St. Louis County in 1942.
-He served in the United States Navy from April 8, 1942, until discharged as a lieutenant commander December 21, 1945.
-He served as member of the Missouri State Board of Law Examiners in 1947–1950.
+Curtis served as member of the Board of Election Commissioners of St. Louis County in 1942.
+He served as member of the Missouri State Board of Law Examiners from 1947 to 1950.
+Curtis came from a family of Democrats but became a Republican in protest of Democratic bossism and the Kansas City Pendergast machine.
+Curtis was an early supporter of Robert A. Taft in 1948 and 1952 as the Republican frontrunner.

 U.S. Representative

 Curtis was elected as a Republican to the Eighty-second and to the eight succeeding Congresses (January 3, 1951 – January 3, 1969).

-The Civil Rights Act of 1964 originated in Curtis' office in 1962, and it was mainly Republican pressure from Curtis and his fellow Republican Judiciary Committee member William McCulloch of Ohio that forced John F. Kennedy to make his first, hesitant message on civil rights in April 1963.
+The Civil Rights Act of 1964 originated in Curtis' office in October 1962, and it was mainly Republican pressure from Curtis and his fellow Republican Judiciary Committee member William McCulloch of Ohio that forced John F. Kennedy to make his first, hesitant message on civil rights in April 1963.
 Curtis' defense of civil rights was rooted partly in the Lincoln tradition of the GOP, but more simply in the belief that civil rights were at the base of the American philosophy of government and Judeo-Christian morality and that their defense was "the most fundamental issue that confronts any government at any time," as he wrote in 1952.

 Curtis did not sign the 1956 Southern Manifesto, and voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968, and the Voting Rights Act of 1965, but voted against the 24th Amendment to the U.S. Constitution.
+Up until the mid-1960s, Curtis had been an opponent of the military draft.

 He was not a candidate for reelection in 1968 to the House of Representatives but was an unsuccessful candidate for election to the United States Senate, losing to Democrat Thomas Eagleton by a 51% to 49% margin.

 Curtis was a noted economist, considered by most Republicans and some Democrats to be the most knowledgeable and insightful economist in Washington during his tenure as a Member of Congress.